Lelevinson/marionette-yzu/README.md

 The system prompt stays minimal by design.
 We expose a small core toolset—enough to perceive the page (captureScreenshot), navigate (openTab, switchTab), discover elements (findElements), and perform basic actions (clickElement, fillInput, listen).
 When complexity increases, the model can request domain-specific context by calling getPlaybook("task"), which provides relevant knowledge and unlocks specialized tools for that domain.

 The agentic loop is straightforward: after each tool execution, we return the result with [TOOL RESULT] and let the model decide the next step.
 This continues until the task completes or the model determines it's done—no hardcoded branching, just repeated observation and action.

+### Speak Human: Why Natural Language Beats Technical Jargon

+Early in development, we discovered something counterintuitive: Gemini Nano performs significantly better when you hide technical terminology and use natural, everyday language instead.

+When we exposed concepts like "accessibility tree" or "DOM snapshot," the model would get distracted—reasoning about accessibility compliance, debating tree traversal strategies, or overthinking implementation details.
+It would fixate on the technical terminology rather than just using the information.

+The fix was simple: strip out the jargon.
+Instead of "accessibility tree," we say "page elements."
+Instead of "execute tool," we say "do this action."
+We present data in plain, action-oriented language that focuses on what the agent needs to do, not how the underlying system works.

+This pattern holds across the entire system:
+- Tool names avoid technical terms (clickElement, not invokeClickHandler)
+- Error messages explain what went wrong in plain English
+- System prompts describe capabilities naturally ("you can see" not "vision API available")
+- Instructions focus on the task, not the mechanism

+Small models have limited reasoning capacity.
+Technical jargon wastes that capacity on irrelevant abstraction.
+Natural language keeps the model focused on the actual task.

 ### The Agent Is the Prompt API